What's Funny About Teaching in Tough Schools...

 Jayston sighed.
 'I had to go out to work wiff me dad again.
-He wakes me up to come wiff him when he needs me.'
+He wakes me up when he needs me.'

-'Yes, I understand you're helping your dad, but why does he need you when he could get a grown up instead?
-Maybe one of his mates could help him.
-You told me it was two in the morning last time.'
+'Yes, I know you're helping your dad, but why does he need 'you' when he could get a grown up instead?
+Maybe one of his mates could help out next time.
+You told me it was two in the morning last time he got you up.'

-Sometimes in teaching, (just like in many of the other helping professions) if you didn't laugh you'd cry.
+Sometimes in teaching, (just like in many other helping professions) if you didn't laugh you'd cry.

 And on some days you do both.

 If you have a friend who's a teacher, share these stories with them.
 They may have a funny story to share too.

 For more funny stories go to the following links: